What you can expect from us

 Making a complaint

 We hope you will never have reason to complain.
 If you should wish to do so, please make your complaint as soon as possible either in writing, or alternatively ask to speak to the Office Manager or Practice Manager in person.
-Your complaint will be acknowledged within three working days, you can approach the Primary Care Trust if you cannot raise your complaint with us or you are dissatisfied with the result of our investigation or you can be referred to The Parliamentary and Health Service Ombudsman.
+Your complaint will be acknowledged within three working days, we aim to have responded in writing with details of the investigation and its conclusions within the period of 10 working days beginning with the day on which the complaint was received by the Practice Manager or, where that is not possible, as soon as reasonably practicable.
+You can approach the Primary Care Trust if you cannot raise your complaint with us or you are dissatisfied with the result of our investigation or you can be referred to The Parliamentary and Health Service Ombudsman.

 Our aim will be to investigate the cause of your complaint, to make it possible for you to discuss the problem with those concerned, to make sure you receive an apology if this is appropriate, and to identify what we can do to make sure that the problem does not happen again.
 Please ask our receptionists if you would like a copy of our complaints procedures.